LaurentRDC/personal-website/posts/typed-dimensions.md

 People's first contact with computational unit systems may come from [`pint`](https://github.com/hgrecco/pint), a Python library to manipulate quantities.
 While `pint` is better than nothing, it does not guarantee correctness at runtime due to Python's dynamic nature.

-Instead, I prefer the [`dimensional`](https://github.com/bjornbm/dimensional/) package, a Haskell library that guarantees correctness by ensuring type-safe dimensions at compile-time.
+Instead, I prefer the [`dimensional`](https://github.com/bjornbm/dimensional/) package, a Haskell library created by [Björn Buckwalter](https://github.com/bjornbm) that guarantees correctness by ensuring type-safe dimensions at compile-time.
 Other tools exist for other languages -- for example, [F# famously includes units of measure](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/units-of-measure) as a first-party feature.

 We will work by example to compute the [Maxwell-Boltzmann distribution](https://en.wikipedia.org/w/index.php?title=Maxwell%E2%80%93Boltzmann_distribution&oldid=1255523817).
 This is the distribution of velocities of identical particles of mass $m$, given some thermodynamic temperature $T$: